microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

 1. Ensure that the **Test** button is selected and the Test pane shows.
 Type the following in the test window and press **Enter** to send in the prompt:

     ```Help me process a warranty claim for customer Alex Morgan.
 Address: 123 Maple Lane, Tulsa, OK 74104.
 Product: Zava Backpack (SKU BP-010) purchased from Zava Online on 2025-08-22, order A12876.
-After two commutes the main zipper pull detached; the teeth misalign and the main compartment won’t close.
+After two commutes the main zipper pull detached; the teeth misaligned and the main compartment won’t close.
 Used under normal conditions.```

     ![Variable Filled](./assets/TestPrompt.png)